About Locked Back & Brian Purkiss

-The primary purpose of Locked Back is to grow the 2nd Amendment community, preserving it for the generations to come.
-This is done by educating the public at large about the importance of the right to bear arms, as well as educating the firearms community about proper shooting technique, lawful self defense, and related topics.
+Locked Back’s goal is to grow the 2nd Amendment community, preserving it for the generations to come.
+Locked Back attempts to do this by educating the public at large about the importance of the right to bear arms, as well as educating the firearms community about responsible gun ownership, proper shooting technique, lawful self defense, and related topics.

 Where Locked Back’s Name Comes From